-Not getting the exact color is a big problem.
+Not getting the exact colour is a big problem.
 Two factors often cause this:

-When giving artwork to your printer, be sure to convert colors to CMYK and provide a Pantone reference or a physical sample for them to match.
+When giving artwork to your printer, be sure to convert colours to CMYK and provide a Pantone reference or a physical sample for them to match.

-To avoid the 2nd point, choose a color that can be printed in CMYK.
-If not, suppliers will need to make spot colors for you or print in CMYKOVG.
+To avoid the 2nd point, choose a colour that can be printed in CMYK.
+If not, suppliers will need to make spot colours for you or print in CMYKOVG.

-This image shows the difference in colors we can see vs an RBG & CMYK color spectrum.
+This image shows the difference in colours we can see vs an RBG & CMYK colour spectrum.

-You can learn more about the different color gamuts and how we print your stickers and labels here.
+You can learn more about the different colour gamuts and how we print your stickers and labels here.